googleartsculture/cluster-analysis/README.md

-# Cluster Analysis
+# Fabricius Workbench Cluster Analysis API

 Extraction of an ordered sequence of candidate hieroglyphs from an image or facsimile.

-This API is required by the Google Arts and Culture Fabricius Workbench, code found at [googleartsculture/workbench](https://github.com/googleartsculture/workbench)
+This API is required by the Google Arts and Culture Fabricius Workbench, code found at [googleartsculture/workbench](https://github.com/googleartsculture/workbench).
+For more infomation go to the [Google Arts and Culture home page](https://experiments.withgoogle.com/fabricius) for the project.

 ## Contributing